SocietyForArtisticResearch/rc-pandoc-help/04-B-text-editor.md

 `[^1]: This is my footnote.`

-The footnote content is automatically moved to the bottom of the resulting text.
+Tips:

-Tip: the footnote identifier, does not have to be a number.
+- You may define a footnote content anywhere in your text, all footnotes will always be rendered at the bottom of your text.

-You can also use names like (`[^fn1]` or `[^myfootnote]` etc..)
+- The footnote identifier, does not have to be a number.
+You can also use names like (`[^fn1]` or `[^myfootnote]` etc..).
+When the exposition is generated from the markdown, all identifiers are sorted and turned into numbers.

 ### Quotation

 A quotation is inserted by indenting your text with 4 spaces or 1 tab,